 Another fantastic robot vacuum for garages from ECOVACS is the DEEBOT X1 TURBO.
 This smart vacuum and mop is especially suitable for garage floors that require frequent mopping, as it features mop washing and automatic water refill.
 The cutting-edge automatic washing and drying of mop cloths offers a more hygienic and environmentally-friendly mopping experience (that is, mopping cloths can be used for longer without the need for replacement).
 The user can fill the charging dock’s 4L clean water tank just once for weeks of mopping sessions without manual refilling.

 Understanding Limitations Of Cleaning Robots For Garages

-How To Optimize Robot Vacuums For Garage Floors
+How To Optimise Robot Vacuums For Garage Floors

 Remove damaging obstacles

-The first optimization has to do with removing factors that could hinder the smart vacuum cleaner’s performance.
-Garage cleaning robots have no issue handling sawdust, leaves and dry dirt.
+The first optimisation has to do with removing factors that could hinder the smart vacuum cleaner’s performance.
+Garage cleaning robots have no issue handling sawdust, leaves and dry dirt .
 They can however be damaged by certain materials such as oil, water, mud, small pieces of metal like screws or large wood chips.
-Although DEEBOT smart vacuums utilize advanced obstacle detection sensors to detect debris down to 2mm across (certain models can even do this in the dark), an important best practice for using robot vacuums in garages is to remove obstacles that could damage the device’s internal parts or get stuck in the suction vent.
+Although DEEBOT smart vacuums utilise advanced obstacle detection sensors to detect debris down to 2mm across (certain models can even do this in the dark), an important best practice for using robot vacuums in garages is to remove obstacles that could damage the device’s internal parts or get stuck in the suction vent.